ChihChia-Li/Case-Presentation-1-Obesity-Status-Detection/README.md

 ```

 ### Train from scratch
-* Use Bidirectional LSTM as my training model
+* Use Bidirectional LSTM as training model
 * Change the path of ```train_dir_path```, ```test_dir_path``` and ```valid_dir_path```
 * Run all cells in ```CT05_Case_1.ipynb```